emergency Resources: Alternatives to the "panic button"

 Have questions about the information in this article?
 Contact Monty Sher at firstname.lastname@example.org.

 Would you like assistance?
-Ashby Village Technology volunteers are available to help you at your home, or you can register for drop-in assistance at the office the second Tuesday of every month from 2:15-4:30 p.m.
+Ashby Village Technology volunteers are available to help you at your home.
 To request assistance, contact the office at email@example.com or (510) 204-9200.